BenjaminGohPS/BenjaminGohPS/README.md

 <!-- add more items to the table, and do up a nicer about me page -->

 Greetings!
 My name is Benjamin Goh.
 Join me as I embark on my journey to be a full stack developer!
 Starting with enrolling myself in General Assembly Software Engineer Bootcamp (SEB)!
+It has been a few weeks of coding, as you can tell from the number of new repository created.
+There are 4 projects due in this course, and I have just completed the 1st project (1/4); created a browser based game.
+It's already launched, so you may give it a try.
+Leave a comment if you had fun, and enjoyed it!
+Thank you!

 <details open>
   <summary>My Learning Journey</summary>